eserie/wax-ml/docs/notebooks/04_The_three_steps_workflow.md

 you are doing research.
 You can then take full advantage of the JAX primitives, especially the `jit` primitive.

-Let's illustrate how to reimplement WAX EWMA yourself with the WAX 3-step workflow.
+Let's illustrate how to reimplement WAX-ML EWMA yourself with the WAX-ML 3-step workflow.

 +++